Acronyms

 - Overview

-- Patients who undergo total hip or knee replacement surgery are at high risk for VTE in the immediate postoperative period.
-Anticoagulants, including low-molecular-weight heparins and factor Xa inhibitors, are often prescribed for 15 (knee) to 35 (hip) days after surgery to prevent VTE.
+- Patients undergoing total hip or knee replacement surgery are at high risk for VTE, and postoperative anticoagulation with LMWHs or factor Xa inhibitors is recommended for 15 (knee) to 35 (hip) days.

-- The study below compared a full course of rivaroxaban to 5 days of rivaroxaban followed by aspirin in patients who received primary or revision hip or knee arthroplasty
+- To determine if aspirin is a suitable alternative, the study below compared a full course of rivaroxaban to 5 days of rivaroxaban followed by aspirin in patients undergoing hip or knee arthroplasty

 - The trial enrolled 3424 patients who were undergoing total hip or knee arthroplasty